QuantumFusion-network/spec/docs/PolkaVM/blob_hashing_addressing.md

     - `owner`: The account ID of the user who uploaded the blob.
     - `version`: A monotonically increasing version number for blobs uploaded by the same owner.
 This ensures unique addresses even when the same code is re-uploaded.

-2. **Hash Calculation:** The hash of the `BlobMetadata` struct (which includes the owner and version) is computed using `T::Hashing::hash_of`.
+2. **Hash Calculation:** The hash of the `BlobMetadata` struct (which includes the owner and version) is computed using `T::Hashing::hash_of`, which in this pallet is [BLAKE2-256](https://en.wikipedia.org/wiki/BLAKE_(hash_function)#BLAKE2).
 This hash serves as the address of the PolkaVM blob.
 Because the version is part of the metadata, different versions of a blob will result in different addresses, even if the blob's code is exactly the same.

 3. **Storage:** The PolkaVM blob's bytecode (`raw_blob`) is stored in the `Code` storage map, keyed by the calculated hash (address).
 The `BlobMetadata` is also stored, keyed by the owner's account ID.
 This allows tracking of the latest version.
 Execution results are stored separately in the `CalculationResult` storage map, keyed by a tuple of the code address and the executor's account ID.

 ## How the Address is Used in Transactions